 At the bottom of this file, you should see the line:

 Delete this line.
 Add the following lines to the bottom of the file.

-By typing those lines, we've basically told mosquitto that we don't want anyone connecting to our broker who doesn't supply a valid username and password (we'll get on to setting these in a second) and that we want mosquitto to listen for messages on port number 1883.
+By typing those lines, we've told mosquitto that we don't want anyone connecting to our broker who doesn't supply a valid username and password (we'll get on to set these in a second) and that we want mosquitto to listen for messages on port number 1883.